The Piccadilly Rats: Band members

-Garry and Heath were later augmented by the arrival of David Copeland (aka Dave the Rave), a former scrapyard depot worker who met Garry busking in the street when the original drummer Heath had momentarily gone AWOL, offering his services; then former hairdresser and general 'vibemaster' Ray Boddington - who was already performing around town in his own right and had become an increasingly regular collaborator in their street line-up.
+Garry and Heath were later augmented by the arrival of David Copeland (aka Dave the Rave), a former scrapyard depot worker who met Garry busking in the street when the original drummer Heath had momentarily gone AWOL, offering his services; then former hairdresser and general 'vibemaster' Ray Boddington, who was already performing around town in his own right and had become an increasingly regular collaborator in their street line-up.
 Ray had previously met Gaz Stanley in 2007 on Manchester's Market Street but didn't work with the Piccadilly Rats until 2013, becoming a distinctive presence with his unique dance moves and street attire.

 Ray Boddington was born on 30 December 1941 in Levenshulme.
-At the age of 5 he was admitted to a children's hospital diagnosed with Polio: his prognosis was initially bleak (he was given 12 months) but he made a full recovery after 7 years.
+At the age of 5 he was admitted to a children's hospital and diagnosed with Polio: his prognosis was initially bleak (he was given 12 months) but he made a full recovery after 7 years.
 At the age of 12 he went to Baguley Hall Secondary Modern and taught himself the harmonica.
-His father Walter played in the Phil Moss Showband for 20 years, they were the resident band at the Ritz Ballroom in Manchester.
+His father, Walter, played in the Phil Moss Showband for 20 years, they were the resident band at the Ritz Ballroom in Manchester.
 His mother was also a talented pianist.
 At 15, he trained as an amateur boxer at Proctor's Gym in Hulme.
 He signed for Ace Artists when he was 16 and played on the same bill as Dorothy Squires and Karl Denver.
-As a teenager, he played at the famous Band On The Wall venue in the late 1950s and also appeared at Bernard Manning's venue the Embassy Club and the Domino Club where he opened for acts Herman's Hermits and the Everly Brothers.
-Ray also did a summer residence at Butlins Holiday Camp in Rhyl: around this time he met world-famous harmonica player Larry Adler who was very impressed with his style of playing.
+As a teenager, he played at the famous Band On The Wall venue in the late 1950's and also appeared at Bernard Manning's venue the Embassy Club and the Domino Club where he opened for acts Herman's Hermits and the Everly Brothers.
+Ray also did a summer residence at Butlins Holiday Camp in Rhyl: around this time he met world-famous harmonica player Larry Adler, who was very impressed with his style of playing.